 Two staff and two of our male youth volunteered this summer with Habitat for Humanity building an awesome fence and laying concrete slab stone.
 The boys loved the experience of working a labor job and the foreman at the end of the 3 days shook their hands and said “Good Job, I would hire you”.
 He has offered to be a reference on the boys resumes.

-This summer we had a presence at the Moose Jaw Sidewalk Days with our Communities Soccer Cage, it was a huge hit and they have asked us to participate again next year and possibly step it up a notch.
+Last year we had a presence at the Moose Jaw Sidewalk Days with our Communities Soccer Cage, it was a huge hit and they have asked us to participate again this year and possibly step it up a notch.
+Come hang out with us at Moose Jaw sidewalk days again; it is approaching very quickly and we’re excited to see everyone!